 Hence BQ and BX are the same line, so Q coincides with X, which is a contradiction.

 Strand 3: Patterns and Algebra

-Content Standard: Students will be able to interpret various types of patterns and functional relationships, use symbolic forms to represent, model, and analyze mathematical situations.
+Content Standard: Students will be able to interpret various types of patterns and functional relationships, use symbolic forms to represent, model, and analyze mathematical situations and collect, organise, and represent data to answer questions.